IO-Aerospace-software-engineering/Astrodynamics/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..

 #Build porject
-#-j 4 option is used to define how many thread could be used to compile project, is this example will use 4 threads
+#-j 4 option is used to define how many threads could be used to compile project, is this example will use 4 threads
-cmake.exe --build . --config Release --target IO.SDK -j 4
+cmake --build . --config Release --target IO.SDK -j 4

 #Install libraries and includes
 #This command must be executed with admin rights